-Population growth and rapid urbanisation, combined with the rise of the digital economy, has changed our patterns of work and play, while advances in data gathering and analytics has made ‘mass personalisation’ a reality.
+Population growth and rapid urbanisation, combined with the rise of the digital economy, has changed our patterns of work and play.
+Simultaneously, advances in data gathering and analytics has made ‘mass personalisation’ a reality.

-This has significant implications for the provision of infrastructure, utilities and services like public transport.
-Significantly, it is now possible to integrate digital information into physical operations – for example by using mobile apps and live data feeds to provide personalised services.
+This has notable implications for the provision of infrastructure, utilities and services like public transport.
+Significantly, it is now possible to integrate digital information into physical operations.
+For example, using mobile apps and live data feeds to provide personalised services.

 Demand for public transport is growing – and changing

-Overall demand for public transport is growing as urban populations expand.
-For example, Infrastructure Australia has predicted that in Melbourne, daily trips on public transport will more than double from 2018 to 2030, while by 2031 containerised freight will grow some 165% from 2015 levels.
+As urban populations expand, demand for public transport is growing.
+For example, Infrastructure Australia has predicted that, in Melbourne, daily trips on public transport will more than double from 2018 to 2030, while by 2031 containerised freight will grow some 165% from 2015 levels.

 But this isn’t the whole story.
 Set against this population growth are digital trends that are changing the way populations work and move.
 These include telecommuting, working from home, teleconferencing, virtual teams, telepresence and more.
-These technologies and enablers allow workers to connect, communicate and collaborate without being physically together at an office or other location.
+Technologies enablers allow workers to communicate and collaborate without being physically together at a location.

 In this model, public transit authorities act as service providers and coordinators.
-A traveller might simply enter their desired destination into an app, which would then coordinate all necessary connections.
+A traveller simply enters their desired destination into an app, which then coordinates all necessary connections.

-It might specify, say, a train journey to a local station and ensure a taxi or ride-share car is waiting to take the traveller to their destination.
-Or it might route them to a pickup point for an on-demand bus, which will then take them to a ferry terminal.
+It might specify, say, a train journey to a local station.
+Then, at the station waits an on demand taxi ready to take the traveller to their destination.
+It might also route them to the mini bus transfer meeting place.
+Or the nearest bus stop that can get them to the ferry terminal.

-Rather than focusing only on mass transit and the infrastructure it requires, it could incorporate smaller-scale services, with mass personalisation the goal.
+The focus, therefore, need not only be on mass transit and the infrastructure it requires.
+It could also incorporate smaller-scale services, with mass personalisation the goal.